maximilien/knfun/docs/test.md

 	     --watson-fn-url http://localhost:8081
 ```

-To run `summary-fn` as a server and see output on your browser or with curl, do the following:
+To run `summary-fn` as a local server and see output on your browser or with curl, do the following:

 ```bash
 ./summary-fn NBA -o text -c 10 -o text -S -p 8082 \